DominicBen/thehugowebsite/content/posts/how-to-use-markdown.md

 ## Headers

-Headers are text of increased size, usually to denote different sections of a document
+Headers are text of increased size, usually used to denote different sections of a document.

 # Header 1 (Largest)
 ## Header 2